 “I’m that glad you chose to move over here.”
 Demelza laid aside her crochet and rang the bell for Betsy to fetch the tea.
 “When you was in Truro it was hard to see much of you, and Cardew was even worse.”

-Harriet laughed dryly.
+Harriet rolled her fine eyes.
 “Oh, Truro - I was more than happy to leave.
 I swear it gets noisier and smellier by the day.
 Ursula loves it, of course – she wouldn’t be anywhere that wasn’t close to her beloved bank.
 And as for Cardew - my dear, I couldn’t have been more delighted than when it was sold.
 Why ever would I want to be rattling around in thirty bedrooms?
 Especially since my dear husband saw fit to leave me no more than a competence to exist on.”

 Demelza laughed – she knew full well that George had left Harriet very well provided for, even by her demanding standards.